 However, successful animal studies do not always translate to successful human studies.
 The next step is for scientists to confirm the safety and effectiveness of NAD in large-scale populations.

 You may have noticed that most of the science cited in this article is from 2022 or 2023.
 NAD’s true potential has only recently been unlocked in research studies.
-We’re only at the beginning of studying the benefits of NAD.
+We’re only at the beginning of studying the NAD+ benefits.

 This 2022 study encourages future NAD studies to explore the long-term adverse effects of NAD precursor supplements and negative interactions with drugs and other supplements — neither of which has been well-explored in large-scale clinical trials.